flagscript/Flagscript/README.md

 | Pre-Release | [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Flagscript.svg?logo=nuget)](https://www.nuget.org/packages/Flagscript) |
 | Release | [![Nuget (with prereleases)](https://img.shields.io/nuget/v/Flagscript.svg?logo=nuget)](https://www.nuget.org/packages/Flagscript) |

+## Quick Usage

+The Flagscript library is primarily intended for use in other Flagscript projects as a base library.

+That being said, clients of other Flagscript libraries will likely want to be aware of exceptions thrown in the Flagscript framework.

 ## Documentation

 [Documentation](./documentation/DOCUMENTATION.md) on how to use the Flagscript library is available within this repository.